tlubes/savant-stuff/scripts/lutron-button-triggers/README.md

 ## Usage

-When inside the directory, you can run the scripts by just typing the following commands as an example.

-    /data/RPM/.nvm/versions/node/v14.15.5/bin/node createTriggers.js (Smart Host)
+### Running scripts on the Savant Pro Hosts

+Navigate into the directory of the scripts and enter this command for example

-    /usr/local/bin/node createTriggers.js (Pro Host)
+    /usr/local/bin/node createTriggers.js

+### Running scripts on the Savant Smart Hosts

+Navigate into the directory of the scripts and enter this command for example

+    /data/RPM/.nvm/versions/node/v14.15.5/bin/node createTriggers.js

+### General Information

 The scripts that are executable are